 3. Check to see if the family meets the above requirements from "When to refer families to the International Welcome Center."

 4. If the family meets any of the criteria, refer the family to the International Welcome Center.

-5. The school will call Sonia at 68288 to make an appointment, ideally in the same day.
+5. The school will call the IWC at 68288 to make an appointment, ideally in the same day.

 The family may talk on the phone with the EL Community Liaison for further support and instructions.